mbethke/la_us/README.md

 * It's meant primarily for writing Lao, not putting the odd Lao character within English text, so Lao is in the main group (i.e. without using the Alt key)
-* Long vowels aa, ee, ii and uu are all in non-shifted positions while the short ones are shifted.
+* Long vowels າ, ເ, ◌ີ and ◌ູ are all in non-shifted positions while the short ones are shifted.
 The long ones are significantly more frequent so this helps both consistency and typing speed.
-* As Lao numerals seem to be used less frequently than the Arabic ones, the latter are the same as on a US keyboard.
+* As Lao numerals are used much less frequently than the Arabic ones, the latter are the same as on a US keyboard.
 With the shift key you get the Lao equivalents; Alt+NUM has a few tone marks and Alt+Shift+NUM gets you the usual US keyboard punctuation marks.
-* You get mai kan and mai kon on x and z as on Windows, but they are also on AltGr-a and AltGr-o because that's where they belong phonetically.
+* You get ◌ັ and ◌ົ on x and z as on Windows, but they are also on AltGr-a and AltGr-o because that's where they belong phonetically.
-* Tone marks mai ek and mai tho are on 1 and 2 as on Windows, too, but also on q and Q respectively for easier access without AltGr.
-Being very similar phonetically, ay and ai both go on the W key.
+* Tone marks ◌່	and ◌້ are on 1 and 2 as on Windows, too, but also on q and Q respectively for easier access without AltGr.
+Being very similar phonetically, ໄ and ໃ both go on the W key.

 There is an SVG version of the layout included, based on Wikipedia user Michka_B's [excellent hand-optimized US